 Jeff Brandeis, Chief Revenue Officer of QuickFee, says “cash is king” in any business, not just accounting firms.
-Unfortunately, 30% of firms have accounts receivables past 90 days due.
+Unfortunately, it was reported that firms under $3 million in billing had around 30% of their accounts receivable outstanding for over 90 days!

 That means you have less money to pay the bills, employees, and grow your company.
 It’s time to change that.